Transport equations in H\"older space by vanishing viscosity and applications

-The first article handle with unbounded coefficient in \eqref{Parabolic_Equation_Moll_Itro} is due to Krylov and Priola \cite{kryl:prio:10}.
-In parabolic and elliptic framework, they show the parabolic bootstrap through Schauder estimates.
+The first article handle with unbounded coefficients in \eqref{Parabolic_Equation_Moll_Itro} is due to Krylov and Priola \cite{kryl:prio:10}.
+In parabolic and elliptic framework, they get the parabolic bootstrap through Schauder estimates.
 Let us also mention \cite{kruz:kast:lope:75}, for a first partial result in a unbounded context; when coefficients are ``merely" measurable in time is handled in \cite{lore:11}. \\

 In a degenerate framework, with some H\"ormander conditions, Lunardi establishes, in her work \cite{lun:97}, Schauder estimates for a linear $b$.
 For a fully non-linear H\"older continuous drift, $b$, Chaudru de Raynal et al. \cite{chau:hono:meno:18} get the corresponding controls, see also \cite{prio:06}.
 To extend our result to a degenerate chain, the principal points would be to control the regularity gain of the flow $\btheta$ associated with $b$ through the chain which is not direct when the non-degenerate components of the drift are distributional valued.
 This regularity control is crucial as the \textit{proxy} density does depend on this flow. \\